WHAT IS LINUX ?

 The Linux operating system comprises several different pieces :

-Kernel – This is the one piece of the whole that is actually called ?Linux?.
-The kernel is the core of the system and manages the CPU, memory, and peripheral devices.
+- ● Kernel : This is the core of the Linux operating system, which interacts with the hardware and manages system resources such as memory, CPU, and storage.
 The kernel is the lowest level of the OS.

 WHY USE LINUX ?